Issues in Ethics: Ethical Issues Related to Clinical Services Provided by Audiology and Speech-Language Pathology Students

 Question 1: Must clients be informed of the qualifications of those providing the clinical service?

-The Code of Ethics speaks directly to the issue of accurately representing the credentials of students in Principle of Ethics III, Rule A, which states:
+The Code speaks directly to the issue of accurately representing the credentials of students in Principle of Ethics III, Rule A, which states:

-Individuals shall not misrepresent their credentials, competence, education, training, experience, or scholarly or research contributions.
+Individuals shall not misrepresent their credentials, competence, education, training, experience, and scholarly contributions.

 It is always the client's right to be fully informed of the professional qualifications of the service provider.
 Students must be appropriately identified to those they serve.
 Name tags should clearly indicate the status of students, and it is always good practice for a clinician to fully introduce himself or herself, including professional status, when beginning service.
 Supervisors and students should invite any questions that clients or patients may have regarding the qualifications of the individuals providing professional service.
 By describing the background and education of students and certificate holders fully and accurately, professionals are promoting a fuller understanding of the profession.